elliotvilhelm/GradeSource-AutoFill/README.md

 `python3 autofill.py -u <username> -p <password> -f hw4.csv -i 589789`

-*.csv file is expected to be in the directory of the script

 The last "-i" parameter is the id of the from the url of the score page you want to update, for example given:

 "https://www.gradesource.com/editscores1.asp?id=589789"
 The id you would use is "589789"

-The .csv is expected to have PIDs in the first column and student scores in the second column.
+The .csv is expected to have PIDs in the second column and scores in the fifth column as this is the default download format from autograder.ucsd.edu
-For example:

->A99884200, 9.2

->A19338822, 3.5
+Example autograder.ucsd.edu format:
+> "email", "pid", "firstName", "lastName", "score", "daysEarly"
+> "elliot@ucsd.edu", "A1235523", "Pourmand", "Elliot", 10, 0

+If you are not downloading your .csv from autograder you may be saying what the hell?
+To specify the PID column and score column you can use the `--pid-column` and `--score-column` flags.

+Example usage with custom .csv:
+`python3 autofill.py -u elliot -p xxx -f Homework-3.csv -i 602223 --pid-column 0 --score-column 1`

 #### Output